The movement laboratory allows for a deeper analysis of movement and a better understanding of motor disorders.

 - Carry out functional measurements: We measure balance, coordination, speed and strength in the everyday environment.
 We also analyse gait in simple and complex situations.

-- Force measuring plates and 12 infrared cameras for 3D motion analysis
+- Force plates and twelve infrared cameras for 3D motion analysis

-- Wireless 16-channel surface electromyography for measuring muscle activity
+- Wireless surface electromyography for measuring muscle activity

-- Portable devices for capturing physical activity in everyday life
+- Mobile equipment to record physical activity in everyday life

 Our movement laboratory has recorded standard gait data from 100 test persons.
 The standard data set is made use of in various research disciplines, for example, human movement and physiotherapy.
 The data are used for comparison in the analysis and evaluation of, for example, gait disorders such as dragging foot or insufficient knee flexion.
 The Institute of Physiotherapy has made the human gait standard data free to use on the Dataverse open data platform.
 As such, the institute is contributing to the Swiss universities Open Science initiative that supports open research data and open access to publications.

-Our team is made up of professionals from the fields of physiotherapy and movement science with broad experience in research, teaching and the provision of services.
+Our team is made up of physiotherapy and movement science professionals with broad experience in research, teaching and the provision of services.